ldpercy/year-clock/task/car dashboard theme.md

 Markers can be automatically applied along paths with CSS (probably even invisible ones), and can have custom start, middle and ends (prob no complex rotation though).

-`Symbol` requires `use` so better if more control needed, however the refX and refY attributes don't appear to be implemented in browsers yet: https://stackoverflow.com/questions/63967987/svg-symbols-refx-refx-attribute-and-placing-a-symbol-relative-to-its-center
+`Symbol` requires `use` so better if viewbox & sizing control needed, however the refX and refY attributes don't appear to be implemented in browsers yet: https://stackoverflow.com/questions/63967987/svg-symbols-refx-refx-attribute-and-placing-a-symbol-relative-to-its-center

+Without refX+refY on symbol I think the thing to do is make the the symbols centred on 0 (which I usually do anyway).
+Actually without refX+refY symbol is going to be hard to use programmatically until I figure something else out.
+Have had better results just `use`ing a group or basic element.

 Turns out there is a native rotation implementation for markers though, so for a lot of basic needs these will do: